A Dilaton Sum Rule for the Conformal Anomaly Form Factor in QCD at Order $\alpha_s$

 where \allowdisplaybreaks{

-} We have outlined the various contributions in \figref{figgX}.
+where $C_0(s_1,s_2,0)$ (in three variables) is the massless $C_0(s_1,s_2,s)$ integral evaluated at $s=0$, and ${C}_0(s_1,s_2,0,m^2)$ is the massive $C_0(s_1,s_2, s,m^2)$ integral evaluated at the same point.
+We have denoted with We have outlined the various contributions in \figref{figgX}.
 The "black spike" at \( s = 0 \), which maintains a constant strength, corresponds to the first term on the right-hand side of \eqref{Ym}.
 The second contribution, which is dependent on the external invariants, is represented by the "red spike" in the same figure. \\ For \( s > 4m^2 \), across the cut, we encounter two apparent poles.
 As we will demonstrate, these poles do not contribute to the discontinuity.
 Additionally, there is a pole at \( s = s_1 + s_2 \), which can appear either above or below the cut (i.e., for \( s > 4m^2 \) or \( s < 4m^2 \)), depending on the specific values of \( s_1 \) and \( s_2 \).
 Finally, we observe that in the limit \( s \to 0 \)